 Step 7: Set Up Google Analytics

-Google Analytics allows you to see what people are looking at on your site, how they got there, how long they stayed, etc. Once you create an account you can connect it to the Analytify – Google Analytics Dashboard plugin if you want to see that data from your back end.
-You can of course just visit the Google Analytics site but Analytify presents your data in a nicer way.
+Google Analytics allows you to see what people are looking at on your site, how they got there, how long they stayed, etc. Once you create an account you can connect it to your website through the Insert Headers and Footers plugin.

 Go to analytics.google.com/